alecjara/Real-Estate-Project_Tableau/README.md

 TreeMap this allows us to identify which neighborhoods account for the highest volume or value of home sales, using area size to denote the magnitude of sales.
 ![TreeMap](images/TreeMap.png)

-Circle chart identify an outlier, such as a neighbor with high total sales, big and dark circles, or a neighbor with low activity, small and light circles.
+A circle chart identifies an outlier, such as a neighbor with high total sales, big and dark circles, or a neighbor with low activity, small and light circles.
 ![CircleChart](images/CircleChart.png)